sandiegojs/vanilla-browser-workshop/index.md

-# Vanilla Javascript in the Browser Workshop
+# Vanilla JavaScript in the Browser Workshop

-Welcome to Vanilla Javascript in the Browser workshop hosted by [San Diego JS][san diego js].
+Welcome to Vanilla JavaScript in the Browser workshop hosted by [San Diego JS][san diego js].

 ## Pre-event Setup Instructions